WinVector/wrapr/extras/magritr_diff_wrapr.md

 -   Use explicit dots, i.e. write `5 %.>% sin(.)` and not `5 %.>% sin()` or `5 %.>% sin`.
 It [good to make it obvious to the reader that "`.`" is a free-name in the right-hand side expression](http://www.win-vector.com/blog/2018/03/r-tip-make-arguments-explicit-in-magrittr-dplyr-pipelines/), allowing the easy application of the convention of treating the right-hand side expression as an implicit function of "`.`".
 -   You get some free de-referencing such as in `5 %.>% sin` and function application as in `5 %.>% function(x) { sin(x) }`.
 -   Outer parentheses do not change meaning (as is commonly the case outside pipelines, modulo `R`'s visibility controls).
--   Outer braces turn off convenience transforms and safety checking.
+-   Outer braces treat contents as raw statements, turning off `wrapr` convenience transforms and safety checking.
 This is compatible with the subtle `R` convention that brace-blocks `{}` are considered more opaque and not as eagerly looked into as parenthesized expressions (one such example can be found [here](https://radfordneal.wordpress.com/2010/08/19/speeding-up-parentheses-and-lots-more-in-r/)).
 -   `wrapr` is grammar in the sense some statements are deliberately not part of the accepted notation.
 Some of the "errors" in the next set of examples are in fact `wrapr` refusing certain pipelines.
 -   Advanced users can extend `wrapr` by using `R` `S3` methodology to specify their own rules for various classes (such as building [pipable `ggplot2` code](https://github.com/WinVector/wrapr/blob/master/extras/ggplot2_piped.md)).
 Technical details can be found [here](https://github.com/WinVector/wrapr/blob/master/extras/wrapr_pipe.pdf).

 Examples
 --------

-Let's consider the following 19 attempts of writing piped variations of `sin(5)` in both `magritter` and `wrapr` notations.
+Let's consider the following 16 attempts of writing piped variations of `sin(5)` in both `magritter` and `wrapr` notations.

 A non-expert [`magrittr`](https://CRAN.R-project.org/package=magrittr)/[`dplyr`](https://CRAN.R-project.org/package=dplyr) user might expect all the pipe examples we are about to discuss to evaluate to `sin(5)` = -0.9589243.
 As `R` is routinely used by self-described non-programmers (such as scientists, analysts, and statisticians) the non-expert or [part time <code>R</code> user](http://www.win-vector.com/blog/2017/08/lets-have-some-sympathy-for-the-part-time-r-user/) is a very important class of `R` users (and in fact distinct from beginning `R` users).
 So how a system meets or misses simplified expectations is quite important in `R`.